 - Johnny Has Gone for a Soldier, a hauntingly beautiful lament for a lost love.
-Bet's husband went off to fight in the Revolution and never returned.
+Bet's husband may have fought in the Revolutionary War and never returned.

 "Thank you for your beautiful performance at the Bidwell House!
 You were even better

 than last year, which was a tough act to beat.
 I heard from every person how much they